Kaća Bradonjić

 Recent and Upcoming Courses

-• Physics I covers the fundamental principles and methods of physics by teaching classical mechanics, while emphasizing its limits and sketching out how they are modified in quantum physics.
-The topics will include the essence of measurement, data collection and analysis, the basic models (point particle, plane wave, harmonic oscillator, etc.), mechanics (motion and its causes), and fundamental interactions.
-Special focus will be given to general principles, such as the conservation laws.
+Physics I covers the fundamental principles of physics by teaching classical mechanics, while emphasizing the correspondence to quantum physics.
+The topics will include the essence of measurement, properties of elementary constituents of Nature (particles and probability waves), mechanics (motion and its causes), and fundamental interactions.
+Special focus will be placed on general principles, such as the conservation laws (energy, linear and angular momentum, spin) and the superposition principle.
 Students will approach these topics in an active-learning style, wherein hands-on lab activities are integrated with problem-solving sessions and mini-lectures.
-The course aims itself at all who seek an understanding of the fundamental laws of physics, including students on pre-professional track and students who focus on physical or mathematical sciences.
+The course aims itself at all who seek a basic understanding of the fundamental laws of physics, including students on pre-professional track, students who focus on physical or mathematical sciences, and students who have philosophical interests in quantum mechanics.
 Readings and written work will be assigned for each class.
+Keywords:physics, science